 FUE hair transplants are one of the most successful, natural-looking, long-term hair treatments available today.
 The success rates are very high when performed correctly on the right hair transplant candidate.
 It is only on some occasions when a patient will need a second hair transplant, and this is usually due to either correcting the initial transplant or to restore any hair that continues to recede after the first transplant.

-Reputable clinics, like The Treatment Rooms London, will advise patients to not go above the two hair transplant threshold as there is no need.
+Reputable clinics, like The Treatment Rooms London, will advise patients to not go above the two hair transplant threshold as there is often no need.

 Similar to the first transplant, a patient will start to see long lasting results after 12 months, with the first 2 weeks being crucial for the follicles to fully take root provided you have followed the correct hair transplant aftercare and recovery steps.